Jaskaran-Singh99/weatheForecast_node-app/README.md

-# Node js CRUD application/Task Manager
+# Node js Weather forecast app

-This is a basic nodejs crud application where the user can create, update or delete data
+Temperature and weather can be seen of the city that the user mentions

 ## Tech Stack